Eastern Shore Maryland Event Planner & Designer

 If you love the look of paper place cards, using holders rather than tenting them is a fun way to beat the wind.
 We love these adorable geometric holders but there are so many cute options for every style.

 Kari Rider Events is a boutique event planning and design company crafting elegant, individually styled celebrations on the Eastern Shore of Maryland and beyond.
-Our blog features inspiration from real weddings and styled shoots designed by us and our network of talented and respected Collective members.
-You’ll also find wedding tips, entertaining ideas and behind-the-scenes glimpses of the Kari Rider Events Studio.
+Our blog features real weddings designed by our team, shoots we've styled for magazines and other blogs, and lots of wedding tips and inspiration.
 Thanks for stopping by and we look forward to hearing from you!